 Kurt Schmoke was elected State’s Attorney for Baltimore City in 1982 and served until 1987.
 Schmoke held multiple positions at Howard University from 2003-2012, including dean of the School of Law, general counsel, and interim provost.
 He was appointed as the University of Baltimore’s eighth president in July 2014.

-Schmoke was elected a trustee of the Howard Hughes Medical Institute in 2005 and became chairman in 2010.
+Schmoke was elected a trustee of the Howard Hughes Medical Institute in 2005 and served as Chair from 2010 to 2020.